Sergei Rachmaninoff: 1873–1885: Ancestry and early years

 Rachmaninoff's father, who wanted him to be trained by the Page Corps and then join the military, had to sell the five estates one by one to pay his debts due to his financial incompetence and therefore could not afford an expensive military career for him.
+His older brother Vladimir was sent to an ordinary military college.
 The last estate in Oneg was auctioned off in 1882, and the family moved to a small flat in Saint Petersburg.
-In 1883, Ornatskaya arranged for Rachmaninoff, now 10, to study music at the Saint Petersburg Conservatory.
-Later that year, his sister Sofia died of diphtheria, and his father left the family for Moscow.
-His maternal grandmother stepped in to help raise the children with particular focus on their religious life, regularly taking Rachmaninoff to Russian Orthodox Church services where he first encountered liturgical chants and church bells, two features he would incorporate in his compositions.
+In 1883, Ornatskaya arranged for Rachmaninoff, then 10, to study music at the Saint Petersburg Conservatory under her former teacher, Gustav Kross.
+Later that year, his sister Sofia died at the age of 13 of diphtheria, and his father left the family for Moscow.
+His maternal grandmother Sofia Litvikova Butakova, a widow of General Butakov, stepped in to help raise the children, took care of household expenses and with particular focus on their religious life, regularly taking Rachmaninoff to Russian Orthodox Church services where he first encountered liturgical chants and church bells, two features he would incorporate in his compositions.

 In 1885, Rachmaninoff suffered a further loss when his sister Yelena died at age 18 of pernicious anaemia.
 She was an important musical influence on Rachmaninoff and had introduced him to the works of Pyotr Ilyich Tchaikovsky.
 As a respite, his grandmother took him to a farm retreat by the Volkhov River.
 At the Conservatory, however, he had adopted a relaxed attitude, played truant, failed his general education classes and purposely altered his report cards.
 Rachmaninoff performed at events held at the Moscow Conservatory during this time, including those attended by the Grand Duke Konstantin and other notable figures.
 However, upon his failing his spring exams, Ornatskaya notified his mother that his admission to further education might be revoked.
-His mother then consulted with Alexander Siloti, her nephew and an accomplished pianist and student of Franz Liszt.
-He recommended transferring Rachmaninoff to the Moscow Conservatory to receive lessons from his former teacher, the more strict Nikolai Zverev, which lasted until 1888.
+His mother then sought advice from Alexander Siloti, her nephew, who was an accomplished pianist and a former student of Franz Liszt.
+He recommended that Rachmaninoff transfer to the Moscow Conservatory to study under his former piano teacher, the stricter Nikolai Zverev, which lasted until 1888.